-After going through this course the student gets a thorough knowledge on Transient analysis of the circuits, filters, attenuators and the operation of DC machines with which he/she can able to apply the above conceptual things to real world problems and applications
+- 1. Transient analysis of the circuits, filters, attenuators - 2.
+The analysis of the locus diagrams, resonance. - 3.
+The operation of DC machines with which he/she can able to apply the above conceptual things to real world problems and applications